Rememberthesurvivors.com

 gbenchimol@snapnetwork.org

 On Wednesday, April 16, a SNAP leaders group met with an impressive number of other leaders by Zoom.
 We felt it was a very productive meeting.
+We are moving forward with Call to Action items.
+Go to this page to see the Timeline and Correspondence document and the Powerpoint presentation tha was given on April 16th.
+We will not repeat the Powerpoint but will answer any questions you have.

 The Law (in Plain English) for Nonprofit Organizations